techthumb1/bls_project/InflationArticle.md

-# Inflation?
+# What is Inflation?
 A Statistical Examination of Increasing Costs and it's Impact on Consumers

 ## What Is Inflation?